-The interpreter must submit the Continuing Education Verification Form to the AOC, on the form provided by the AOC.
-The interpreter will retain the documents and proof of attendance related to the credits claimed and provide them to AOC when applying for renewal.
+The interpreter will retain the documents and proof of attendance related to the credits claimed and provide them to the program when applying for renewal.

-The Continuing Education Verification Form must be accompanied by documentation to verify compliance.
-Documentation includes, but is not limited to:
+To verify compliance, related documentation required includes, but is not limited to:

-- Official transcripts from accredited colleges and universities - · Certificates of participation/completion, and - Attendance verification documentation.
+- Official transcripts from accredited colleges and universities - Certificates of participation/completion, and - Attendance verification documentation.